MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-Team.md

 ```

 ### -MailNickName
 Specify the mailnickname of the team that is being returned.
-This is a unique identifier and returns exact match.
+This acts as a filter rather than an exact match.

 ```yaml
 Type: String